 Of the other sports, I also love Horse Racing, in a particular National Hunt and I love the spectacle that is the Aintree Grand National.
 Other sports I have tried competitively over the years are athletics, cricket, handball, racquetball, snooker and darts.

 My wife Sheila, and my three children, Jennifer, Jamie and Lisa are all intrinsically involved in the GAA as players, coaches and administrators and all have been successful in their own right with all three picking representing the county in both hurling and football and winning All-Ireland medals at various grades.
+Meanwhile Sheila was a very successful chairperson and secretary of Kilkenny County Camogie board and is a brilliant administrator.
 Click on button below for my Sports Curriculm Vitae